-No matter how you initially found us, I’m so grateful you’ve been along for this journey since the early years – and stuck around as I figured out how to do this.
+I’m so grateful you’ve been with me since the early years – and stuck around as I figured out how to do this.

-So, this is me.
-The first thing you need to know is that the idea of putting my picture on the internet for all to see is terrifying, but this year is all about stepping outside my comfort zone.
+The first thing you need to know is that I hate, HATE putting my picture on the internet for all to see.
+It feels ridiculous and embarrassing.

-I started my first business when I was pregnant with Maddie with the intent to create a career that would allow me the opportunity to be the kind of mother I wanted to be, and also have a fulfilling professional life.
+I left to start my first business, Kristel Closets (a personal styling and shopping company), when I was expecting Maddie.
+I intended to create a career that would allow me to be the kind of mother I wanted to be and have a fulfilling professional life.

 What I want you to know …

-I pour my heart and soul into this site every day and think, deeply, about how we can create content that helps, inspires, or simply gives you a little break amid your busy day.
+I absolutely love the community that has been built around this site.
+I pour my heart and soul into my work every day and think deeply about how we can create content that helps, inspires, or gives you a little break amid your busy day.

 I so appreciate it when you comment and share our work.
 It’s the lifeline of our business.

-And here are the actual questions I regularly receive …
+And here are the questions I regularly receive …

 How did you get started?

-I majored in marketing in college and worked in high-end retail while I was still in school.
-After graduating, I spent many years as a women clothing buyer for a small boutique and also a major retailer.
-Before starting my business, I was a buyer for QVC, procuring products and developing programs in their Home Decor, Candle and Christmas department.
+I studied business at Temple University Fox School of Business and worked in high-end retail while still in school.
+After graduating, I spent many years as a women’s clothing buyer for a small boutique and a major retailer.
+Before starting my business, I was a buyer for QVC, procuring products and developing programs in their Home Decor, Candle, and Christmas department.

-In 2006 I started my first company, Kristel Closets, Inc. (KCI), a full service personal shopping and styling firm.
-I wanted to take my experience and love of style and help women navigate the often overwhelming world of retail.
+In 2006 I started my first company, Kristel Closets, Inc. (KCI), a full-service personal shopping and styling firm.
+I wanted to take my experience and love of style and help women navigate the often overwhelming retail world.

 I ran that company for ten years.
-At our peak, I had an incredible team of personal stylist who worked with our clients in Northern New Jersey, Philadelphia and Washington D.C. and all their surrounding areas.
+At our peak, I had an incredible team of personal stylists who worked with our clients in Northern New Jersey, Philadelphia, and Washington, D.C., and all their surrounding areas.

-This blog was originally designed to be a marketing tool, a way to connect with potential clients.
+This blog was initially designed to be a marketing tool attached to our business website, as a way to connect with potential clients.
 But quickly, I realized I could expand our audience and work with women all over the country and now the world.

 Do you have a team? (and) Are you hiring?

-Lauren creates all of our graphics, and designs and maintains the backend of our site.
-Which means when I break the backend she fixes it.
+Lauren, my dearest friend, creates all of our graphics and designs and helps maintain the backend of our site.
+Which means when I break the backend, she fixes it.

-I also work with a wonderful local photographer, Ashley Griffin.
-She’s made all the difference in the look of the site and my marriage, since trying to force my husband to take suitable pictures of me was a losing battle.
+I work with a fantastic local photographer, Ashley Griffin.
+She’s made all the difference in the look of the site, and my marriage since trying to force my husband to take suitable pictures of me was a losing battle.